Each year, historical labor force estimates are revised to reflect

-Statewide data for Puerto Rico were revised back to 2000 to incorporate new population controls.
+Statewide SSA data for Puerto Rico were revised back to 2009 to incorporate updated seasonal factors.
+Not-seasonally-adjusted

 All annual average and historical supplemental items on the website containing data for model-based areas,

-including data files, rank tables, and maps, were updated to reflect these revisions on March 1.
+including data files, rank tables, and maps, were updated on February 28 to reflect these revisions.

-On April 19, 2013, routine revisions were made to data from 2008 through 2012 for geographic areas below the State level (other than the model-based
+On April 18, 2014, routine revisions were made to data from 2009 through 2013 for geographic areas below the State level (other than the model-based areas

-areas noted above), and official annual averages for 2012 were issued.
-For all areas, estimation inputs were revised back to 2011, while the
+noted above), and official annual averages for 2013 were issued.
+For many substate areas, at least some estimation inputs were revised back to 2010, while the

-reflect controlling to the Commonwealth's new totals described above.
-The extent and scope of the substate data revisions were footnoted
+revisions for 2009 consisted of controlling to the new State totals described above.
+The extent and scope of the substate data revisions were footnoted within